Pick Your Playlist: "Fire Emoji" Or "On The Come Up"

-Whether you're looking to be ahead of the game or just stay on top of it, we got you covered.
+We got you covered on all the hot releases this busy Thanksgiving week.

-Another week has come and gone, and to wrap up, we've got a recap of the two best weekly playlists you can find.
-"Fire Emoji" is filled with hottest releases in the game while "On The Come Up" keeps you up to date with the best new music coming from the artists who are up next.
+There was a lot to be thankful for this week, not just in terms of spending time with family & friends, but all the new music we received as well.
+So to help you catch up on what impacted, we’ve gone ahead and did a recap of a couple of the best weekly playlists on the internet.
+Our "Fire Emoji" is filled with hottest releases in the game, meanwhile "On The Come Up" keeps you up to date with the best new music coming from the artists who are up next.

-PARTYNEXTDOOR kicks off "Fire Emoji," with his long-awaited return.
-"Loyal" is an upbeat track assisted by none other than Drake.
-Other high profile releases include the first single off of Stormzy's freshly announced album.
-"Own It" sees Ed Sheeran and Burna Boy coming together with Stormzy for a fast-paced banger.
-You'll be able to check out the rest of Stormy's album, Heavy is the Head on December 13th.
-Stream the "Fire Emoji" playlist below.
+Griselda kicks off this week’s “Fire Emoji” playlist with their 50 Cent-featured joint “City On The Map,” off their newly released WWCD album.
+The Weeknd also make a return to the scene this week with not one but TWO new radio singles, “Blinding Lights” & “Heartless.”
+Other high profile releases include a few songs off Fabolous’ Summertime Shootout 3 project, as well as The Game’s Born 2 Rap album.
+You can check out all those and more in this week’s “Fire Emoji” playlist (below).

-The heat doesn't end there.
-With "On The Come Up," you'll find a pair of tracks from Flipp Dinero.
-The "Leave Me Alone" rapper teams up with Lil Baby for his new song "How I Move" and Rich The Kid for "Looking At Me."
-Both have strong hooks and catchy bars, making for worthy additions to the "On The Come Up" Playlist.
-New York rapper Jay Critch also makes the cut with his new single "Cameras" with Nick Mira and Jetsonmade.
-Check out the rest of "On The Come Up" below.
+Thankfully, the heat doesn't stop there.
+With "On The Come Up," City Girls show off their bars on the opener “You Tried It,” while Gunna jumps on chorus of rising Jamaican singer Koffee’s “W.” Other notable records include “50K” from Trap Manny & Pop Smoke, as well as “Marvelous” from Quando Rondo & Polo G. Listen to the rest of "On The Come Up" playlist below.

 Follow our freshly-updated Wake & Bake playlist here.